oliviawallenn/oliviawallenn/README.md

 complex, multi-source real-world datasets — with a focus on aging cohorts, dietary epidemiology, and evidence synthesis.

-Currently a Graduate Researcher at the **Jean Mayer USDA Human Nutrition Research Center on Aging**, where I manage concurrent data workflows across epidemiological studies on a cohort of 40,000+ participants.

 ---

 ## What I work on